oxc-project/oxc/README.md

 ## Goals

-The goal of this project is to:
+The primary objectives for this project include:

 * Create a *really* fast native program by using the Rust programming language
 * Provide the basic building blocks for creating your own tools by having good API designs